Stade Marcel-Michelin: History

 The stadium has undergone many changes since its construction in 1911.

 In 1968, the VIP stand was built.
-This has been known variously as the “Great Stand” (Grande Tribune), the Volvic stand (after 2007), and the Limagrain stand (from 2016).
+This has been known variously as the "Great Stand" (Grande Tribune), the Volvic stand (after 2007), and the Limagrain stand (from 2016).
 It has seating for 5,600 spectators.

 In 1999, a second stand was built to replace the original one for the general public.
 It was known as the Auvergne stand, then as the Auvergne-Rhône-Alpes stand after a reorganisation of the French regions.
 It has 7,560 seats.

 In 2001, a new training ground for the professional team was built behind the eastern Auvergne stand.
 Up-and-coming players of the club continue to train at the formation centre in the Gauthière quarter of the city.

 Development of the Marcel Michelin stadium continued in 2006 when club president René Fontès suggested a new stand be built to join the two existing stands.
 The new stand was named the Phliponeau stand in honour of Jean-François Phliponeau, a player killed by lightning during a match at the ground on 8 May 1976.
 The Phliponeau stand seats 3,000 spectators and includes sports and medical facilities, offices for sporting staff, and caretaker accommodation.

-In 2007, the southern stand was built and named Edward’s Place (Espace d’Édouard) in honour of the recent CEO of the Michelin tire company, Édouard Michelin, who died tragically while fishing out at sea.
+In 2007, the southern stand was built and named Edward's Place (Espace d'Édouard) in honour of the recent CEO of the Michelin tire company, Édouard Michelin, who died while fishing out at sea.

 In 2008, the shopping plaza with a bank, optometrist, and restaurants, etc was built, along with an underground carpark for 120 vehicles.

 In 2009, the stadium acquired two new entrances, on the north and the south, with ticket vending facilities.

 The last stage of development of the present design was joining up the corners of the four stands in 2011.
 In the angles between stands there are now foyers, sitting areas, and giant screens.
 During the 2011 works, the club improved the television platforms, created four new boxes in the Volvic stand, and extended the ASM shop.
 The south-west corner took the name of a sponsor, Crédit Agricole Centre France.

-During the summer of 2013, the club laid kilometres of electric heating cables 25 cm under their playing field, making ASM Clermont-Ferrand the first of France’s Top 14 clubs to have a heated turf.
+During the summer of 2013, the club laid kilometres of electric heating cables 25 cm under their playing field, making ASM Clermont-Ferrand the first of France's Top 14 clubs to have a heated turf.

 The stands

 The stadium consists of four stands joined at the corners to form a rectangle.
 The two long stands are on the east and the west (Limagrain, the oldest, formerly known as the Volvic, and the Auvergne-Rhône-Alpes).
 The two others are the Phliponeau on the north (named for the Montferrand player Jean-François Phliponeau) and the Espace Édouard on the south.
 The oldest of the existing stands is the Limagrain, while the stand with the largest capacity is the Auvergne-Rhône-Alpes.
-The Phliponeau stand is home to supporters’ groups like the Ultras Vulcans, the Vignerons, the XV au Charbon, the XV Montferrandais, and the XV de Limagne.
+The Phliponeau stand is home to supporters' groups like the Ultras Vulcans, the Vignerons, the XV au Charbon, the XV Montferrandais, and the XV de Limagne.